 Tip: While it's not the most socially accepted behavior, Dr. Jana assures that nose picking is a natural reflex.
 Children learn by exploring and playing, she explains.
 While incidents are most common between ages one through five, high-energy older kids up through college frat guys often fall prey to nose antics.

-Round, hard objects like marbles are often the culprit of chaos, she says.
+Tip: Round, hard objects like marbles are often the culprit of chaos, she says.
 Depending on how far up the sphere is lodged, the solution for removing it may vary in intensity.
-If it won't come out through gentle nose blowing
+If it won't come out through gentle nose blowing, consult your physician.

 Laughing hard while eating spaghetti may make noodles shoot out your nose, but pushing pasta up there yourself may make it stay there.
 Slippery, saucy noodles frequently nose their way up kids' nasal canals, Dr. Jana says.